 HOW WE TREAT GROIN INJURIES AT KINETIC HEALTH

 Groin injuries can be very painful, especially during the Acute Stage.
-Our treatment methods vary based on the phase of groin injury.
+Our treatment methods vary based on the phase of a groin injury.
 It is important to work with your practitioner through all three phases for a full recovery.
 We divide our treatment strategy into three key phases:

 Sports Specific Training